What is HSML&C?

 How much is the conference?

 The Youth in Government HSML&C conference is $445/delegate.
 This includes all conference materials, hotel fees, and one meal.
-New schools receive a discount for each delegate.
 Need-based scholarships are available.

 How do students participate?